Old Left

 The Old Left is an informal umbrella term used to describe the various left-wing political movements in the Western world prior to the 1960s and subsequent political movements inspired by these movements.
 Many of these movements were Marxist movements that often took a more vanguardist approach to social justice; focused primarily on labor unionization and social class in the West.
 Generally, Old Left movements, unlike the New Left, focused more on economic issues than cultural ones.

 Unlike the New Left, the Old Left puts less emphasis on social issues such as identity politics, intersectionality, abortion, drugs, feminism, LGBT rights, environmentalism, immigration and the abolition of capital punishment; some Old Leftists outright oppose the New Left positions on these issues.

-While some parties within the Old Left embraced gay rights, influenced by movements like Eurocommunism, others focused on advocating for the working class alone, like the Socialist Party of the Netherlands and the Social Democrats of Denmark.
+While some parties within the Old Left embraced gay rights, influenced by movements like Eurocommunism, others focused on advocating for the working class alone.

 The emergence of the New Left, which initially originated in the UK, witnessed a shift away from the focus on class struggle and Marxist views of labor.
 New Left theorists like Herbert Marcuse emphasized the liberation of human sexuality rather than class struggle.